Ignatius997/WWW_blok1/ip-chess-openings/_posts/2025-03-24-french-defense.md

 ### Duckduckgo results about French Defense

-The French Defense is one of the most popular Black responses to 1.e4.
-It has consistently been a part of masters' repertoire since the 1800s and one of the favorites of positional players.
-Usually leading to slower games, this opening is a good choice for players of all levels.
+The French Defense is one of the oldest openings in chess.
+The opening's name comes from an 1834 correspondence game between the London Chess Club and the Paris Chess Club.
+Although it has never surpassed other openings as Black's primary response to 1.e4, the French Defense has always been present in top games.

 Video:
 [![](https://tse2.mm.bing.net/th?id=OVF.20PbG%2fMPmky1rlIu3LZTMQ&pid=Api)](https://www.youtube.com/watch?v=5XoksjiX-Pk)